Anderson-Barcellos/Dicom-PDF/README.md

 5. **Report Compilation**: Generate a PDF report with images, measurements, and charts
 6. **PDF Merging**: Combine multiple PDFs if necessary

+### Patient Folder Organization

+All converted data resides under the `Pacientes` directory.
+For each new patient a folder named after the patient is created with the following structure:

+- `IMAGENS` – JPEG images converted from DICOM files
+- `DOCUMENTOS` – generated PDFs and OCR text files

+The original DICOM files continue to be downloaded to the shared `Dicoms` folder.

 ## Key Features

 1. **Comprehensive Data Processing**: Handles both image and structured report DICOM files